There is a lingering question surrounding CBD oil as to whether CBD tolerance builds up over time.

 After long-term CBD use, the users may begin to experience seizures again.

 Common sense would dictate at that point that a higher dosage may be needed, but there is evidence to suggest that the opposite may be the answer, and a lower dose or simply a break from CBD oil could help restore its effectiveness.

 The truth is that more research needs to be conducted about tolerance to CBD oil.
-However, in the meantime, users have been able to find their own solutions with great results.
+However, in the meantime, users have been able to find their solutions with excellent results.

-So to conclude, CBD tolerance is most likely nothing to worry about.
+So, to conclude, CBD tolerance is nothing to worry about.

-Especially if you are using high-quality CBD oil, you are unlikely to experience any sort of tolerance to CBD.
+Especially if you use high-quality CBD oil, you are unlikely to experience any tolerance to CBD.